-The First Meeting of States Parties to the UN Treaty on the Prohibition of Nuclear Weapons (TPNW) will take place at the United Nations Office in Vienna from 22 to 24 March 2022.
+The First Meeting of States Parties to the UN Treaty on the Prohibition of Nuclear Weapons (TPNW) will take place at the United Nations Office in Vienna June 21-23 2022.

 At this inaugural meeting, States Parties to the TPNW (nations who have ratified the treaty) will gather to commit to concrete actions to implement obligations under the Treaty, including on providing assistance to victims of nuclear weapon use and testing, beginning to remediate contaminated environments (Article 6) and universalising the treaty (Article 12).
 It will also be an opportunity for States to discuss some of the treaty’s technical details, like setting a deadline for the elimination of nuclear weapons for nuclear-armed states that join (Article 4).

 Other states not parties to the Treaty, as well as relevant UN agencies, other international organisations or institutions, regional organisations, the International Committee of the Red Cross, the International Federation of Red Cross and Red Crescent Societies and non-governmental organisations, are invited to attend the Meeting as observers.

 What is Australia’s role at the Meeting of States Parties?

 Though Australia has not yet joined the treaty, the First Meeting of States Parties (1MSP) is an opportunity for all nations to attend as ‘observers’, and provides an opportunity to meaningfully engage with the most significant development on nuclear disarmament of our time.

 Observing 1MSP offers a means of participation for interested non-state party governments to follow the proceedings, to deliver statements outlining their positions, and/or to indicate support for the objectives of the treaty.

 Sweden, Finland, Switzerland, Norway and Germany have already announced they will attend as observers.
 Significantly, Norway is the first “nuclear-endorsing” state to take this step.
 Australia can and must do the same!